UMAprotocol/UMIPs/UMIPs/umip-107.md

 1. Voters should decode the ancillary data and attempt to interpret the UTF-8 question.
 2. If UMA voters believes that the answer to the question is no, they should vote return the p1 value (in the example given, they would return `0`).
 3. If UMA voters believe that the answer to the question is yes, they should return the p2 value (in the example given, they would return `1`).
-4. If a voter cannot make a determination about what the correct answer to the question is, or there is no question present, UMA voters should return 0.5.
+4. If a voter cannot make a determination about what the correct answer to the question is, or there is no question present, UMA voters should return the p3 value (in the example given, they would return `0.5`).
 5. If there are no p1, p2, p3 values in the ancillary data voters should use 0, 1, 0.5 respectively.
 6. If there is no ancillary data or it is not interpretable to UTF-8, voters should return 0.5.